7-Day South of France Road Trip Itinerary: My Perfect Route

 While there are tons of great beaches along the French Riviera, Cannes is known for its sandy beaches versus pebbly ones.
 Plus, I always wanted to try out a beach club.

 So today is the day when you’ll head to a beach club off the Croissette Promenade for the day.
 Many of these places open up around 10 am and stay open until the evening.
-We ended up booking a spot at La Plage du Festival.
+We ended up getting a spot at La Plage du Festival

 And it was super adorable.
 You head downstairs from the promenade and are met with a colorful cocktail bar, ample seating for lunch, and several beach chairs and umbrellas.
 During the summertime, chairs go for €40-50+ for the day and include the chair, umbrella, and a towel.